Maximum Breaks in Snooker: From 147 to 155

 What is a Maximum Break?

-A maximum break β€” or '147' β€” is the highest possible score achievable in a single frame of snooker.
-It requires the player to pot all 15 red balls (each with the black), then clear all six colours in order: yellow, green, brown, blue, pink, and black.
+The term 'maximum break' is most commonly associated with a score of 147 β€” the highest break achievable under normal circumstances.
+It requires the player to pot all 15 red balls (each followed by the black), then clear all six colours in order: yellow, green, brown, blue, pink, and black.
 The mathematical total is 147 points: 15 reds at 1 point (15) plus 15 blacks at 7 points (105) equals 120, plus the colours (2+3+4+5+6+7 = 27), totalling 147.

-A maximum break is the ultimate expression of snooker skill and perfection.
+Whether 147 or beyond, a maximum break is the ultimate expression of snooker skill and perfection.
 It demands technical excellence across every shot, complete focus and concentration, and the ability to maintain composure whilst playing what is statistically one of the rarest events in professional sport.

 How Rare is a Maximum Break?